-Definition 1.3 (Subset) A subset is a sub collection of a set.
-We write $A \subseteq B$ if A is a subset of B, formally, $A \subseteq B$ when every element of A is also an element of B.
+Definition 1.3 (Subset) A set A is a subset of a set B, denoted $A \subseteq B$ , provided every element of A is also an element of B.

 Notice that every set is a subset of the universal set.
 The notion of subset can be pictured as follows: